Events

 Which London musicals sell out quickly?

-New productions landing on the West End are usually the talk of the town, often featuring star-studded casts and bold, fresh takes on classic stories or brand-new work, usually short-run.
-Shows like Hamilton tend to top the list of best-sellers, along with Cabaret at the Kit Kat Club, known for its immersive staging and big-name leads.
+New productions landing on the West End are usually the talk of the town, often featuring star-studded casts and bold, fresh takes on classic stories or brand-new work, usually as short runs.
+Shows such as Hamilton tend to top the list of best-sellers, along with Cabaret at the Kit Kat Club, known for its immersive staging and big-name leads.

 Tip: You can often find last-minute seats for midweek matinees, definitely worth checking if you’re after the latest hot ticket in town.